LifeSec

 The crime of being "girly"

-Trigger warning: suicide
+Trigger warning: suicide, disability, children

 In 2014, 11 year old Michael Morales liked cartoons.
-But his school bullies decided it was the "wrong kind" of cartoon and made his life hell.
+But his school bullies decided his recent favorite was the "wrong kind" of cartoon and made his life hell.
 For violating gender norms and expectations, he faced abuse so severe, that he attempted suicide.
 Though unsuccessful, he was left in a catatonic state from the attempt and tragically passed away seven years later.
 All for his "crime" of liking a so-called "girl's cartoon".

 The crime of freedom